 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence

 The law prohibits such actions, and there were no reports that the government failed to respect these prohibitions.

-Freedom of Speech: The country’s laws prohibit persons from disseminating, by any means, ideas based on racial superiority or on racial or ethnic hatred, or from committing or encouraging others to commit discriminatory acts on the grounds of race, ethnicity, nationality, religion, or sexual orientation.
+Freedom of Expression: The country’s laws prohibit persons from disseminating, by any means, ideas based on racial superiority or on racial or ethnic hatred or from committing or encouraging others to commit discriminatory acts on the grounds of race, ethnicity, nationality, religion, or sexual orientation.
 There were no reports of prosecutions based on these laws.

-Journalists were represented within the Office of the Press Ombudsman, which was in charge of ensuring compliance with the code of ethics by media professionals.
+Journalists were represented within the Office of the Press Ombudsman, which is in charge of ensuring compliance with the code of ethics by media professionals.

 The government did not restrict or disrupt access to the internet or censor online content, and there were no reports that the government monitored private online communications without appropriate legal authority.

 There were no government restrictions on academic freedom or cultural events.

 The law provides for the freedoms of peaceful assembly and association, and the government generally respected these rights.

 See the Department of State’s International Religious Freedom Report at https://www.state.gov/religiousfreedomreport/.

 d.
 Freedom of Movement and the Right to Leave the Country